FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - CURBHEIGHT(I)
      - **r**
      - **0.0 - ∞**
-     - Curb height used to calculate discharge on inlets for all IN- TYPE inlets.
+     - Curb height used to calculate discharge on inlets for all INTYPE inlets.

    * - FEATURE(I)
      - **i**